-- be aware of and predict the likely actions of other road users - 2. give other road users enough time and space to perform manoeuvres - monitor and manage your own reaction to other road users - 4. respond to emergency vehicles correctly - make progress in the traffic stream and overtake with consideration for other road users - manage the risk that other road users may not give you enough space to manoeuvre - when using a bus lane be prepared for the end of the lane where other traffic may be changing position - 8. when using a bus lane exercise extra caution when undertaking slowmoving or stationary traffic
+- be aware of and predict the likely actions of other road users - 2. give other road users enough time and space to perform manoeuvres - 3. monitor and manage your own reaction to other road users - 4. respond to emergency vehicles correctly - make progress in the traffic stream and overtake with consideration for other road users

-- 1. how to scan the road ahead to gather useful information - the rules that apply to other road users, particularly drivers of other large vehicles or vulnerable road users such as cyclists and motorcyclists, and the position that they may select on the road as a result - the importance of predicting the likely actions of other road users, with particular reference to vulnerable road users, such as cyclists, motorcyclists, children and the elderly - 4. that other road users may not appreciate that your vehicle needs more space to manoeuvre, particularly when cornering, at junctions and on roundabouts - 5. that, especially in slow moving traffic, other drivers or pedestrians may be surprised to see a vehicle moving at speed in a bus lane - that large vehicles travelling at speed can create a vacuum effect and draw cyclists or pedestrians under the wheels of the vehicle - 7. the importance of always keeping a safe stopping distance between the vehicle and other road users - 8. how traffic and weather conditions may affect other road users, such as by reducing visibility, and how to allow for this - 9. how to act safely and responsibly when emergency vehicles are responding to incidents - 10. how to make safe progress in the traffic stream - 11. the rules that apply to overtaking on the left - 12. that driving without due care and attention and reasonable consideration for other road users is an offence
+- how to scan the road ahead to gather useful information - the rules that apply to other road users, particularly drivers of large vehicles or vulnerable road users such as cyclists and motorcyclists, and the position that they may select on the road as a result - the importance of predicting the likely actions of other road users, especially vulnerable road users such as cyclists, motorcyclists, children and the elderly - 4. the importance of always keeping a safe stopping distance between the vehicle and other road users - how traffic and weather conditions may affect other road users, such as by reducing visibility, and how to allow for this - how to act safely and responsibly when emergency vehicles are responding to incidents - 7. how to make safe progress in the traffic stream - 8. the rules that apply to overtaking on the left - that driving without due care and attention and reasonable consideration for other road users is an offence